|From K4TLH's Weekend Radio Projects you can build - By:

 middle of producing an element for basically to see if something is

 being asked for while it’s busy.
-It then inserts the opposite
+[It should be noted again that

 element after the current one is done - or just a basic memory